doublebyte1/agile_pitch/PITCHME.md

 # Spotify-style AGILE Organization
-### Squats, chapters and guilds
+### Squats, Chapters and Guilds

 +++
-## Disclaimer
+## Disclaimer:

-This sort organization may be already in place.
+*This sort organization may be already in place.
-If we are aware, we are more likely to keep it or strengthen it.
+If we are aware of it, we are just more likely to keep it or strengthen it.*

 ---
 "Rules are a good start, but then break them when need it."

----
++++
 - AGILE > SCRUM |
 - Principles > Practices |
 - Servant > Master |